-After several hundred years of separation, members of six Pan-Methodist denominations have committed to ministry together.
+After about two centuries of separation, members of six Pan-Methodist denominations have committed to ministry together.

 The United Methodist Church is the last of the denominations to adopt the full communion agreement, which was celebrated May 1 during the 2012 General Conference.

 The affirmation establishes a new relationship among the African Methodist Episcopal, African Methodist Episcopal Zion, African Union Methodist Protestant, Christian Methodist Episcopal, Union American Methodist Episcopal and United Methodist denominations.